My Garden Zone Is

 Hyssop (Hyssopus officinalis)

 Initially, from the Middle East and prominently mentioned in the Bible, this tall plant attracts many birds and butterflies.
 A tall plant that can grow from one to eight feet, the hyssop is two to three feet in diameter.
-It blooms in the summer and early fall and produces spiky blooms that range from pale blue to fuschia in color.
+It blooms in the summer and early fall and produces spiky blooms that range from pale blue to fuchsia in color.
 The hyssop falls within the USDA growing range of 4-10.
 Because of its desert origins, this is a plant that likes full sunlight and needs little water.
 And while some animals like the hyssop, deer are not among them.
-This is also an excellent container plant, with many varieties.
+This is also a great container plant, with several varieties.